 Big.
 Impossible.
 Life changing.
 Do any of those words describe your “elephant” – the dream, project or goal you just can’t wrap your head around?
 I know they describe the elephant I have been facing.

-About a year ago, God unsettled me.
+A while back, God unsettled me.
 I was at the Proverbs 31 Online Bible Studies OBS Dreams retreat in the beautiful mountains of North Carolina.
 Surrounded by friends, many I was meeting in person for the first time, Melissa Taylor, Lisa Allen and Nicki Koziarz challenged us to dream.
 Dream big.

 God was awakening something in me, but I didn’t know what it was.
 Or what to call it.